.env · security

 Choosing the right cost factor

-• 12 — default for most frameworks (Passport.js, Django's bcrypt, Laravel)
+• 12 — default for most frameworks (Passport.js, Django, Laravel)

 • 13–14 — recommended for admin accounts or low-frequency logins